MonicaBian/DataAnalysis-XGBoostTelco/README.md

 # Insights, Predictive Indicators and Recommendations

-<span style="color: red;">Indicator</span>: International Plan Customers Are the Highest-Risk Segment The model identified “international plan” as the single most influential factor driving churn.
+1. <b> International Plan Customers Are the Highest-Risk Segment </b>

+<b> Indicator: </b> The model identified “international plan” as the single most influential factor driving churn.
 Customers subscribed to international plans appear significantly more likely to leave, suggesting potential dissatisfaction with international call pricing or perceived value.

-<span style="color: green;">Recommendation</span>: This presents an actionable opportunity for the business to review and redesign international plans, improve transparency around costs, and introduce loyalty incentives or bundle offers for these customers.
+<b> Recommendation: </b> This presents an actionable opportunity for the business to review and redesign international plans, improve transparency around costs, and introduce loyalty incentives or bundle offers for these customers.
 Targeted retention campaigns focusing on this high-risk group could substantially reduce overall churn.

-____

-<span style="color: red;">Indicator</span>: Frequent Customer Service Callers Indicate Unresolved Issues The second most important predictor, “customer service calls,” highlights that customers who contact support multiple times are strong churn indicators.
+2. <b> Frequent Customer Service Callers Indicate Unresolved Issues </b>

+<b> Indicator: </b> The second most important predictor, “customer service calls,” highlights that customers who contact support multiple times are strong churn indicators.
 This pattern suggests underlying frustration, possibly from billing disputes, technical issues, or unmet expectations.

-<span style="color: green;">Recommendation</span>: Operationally, this insight points to a need for enhanced service quality monitoring—for example, flagging accounts with repeated service interactions for proactive outreach.
+<b> Recommendation: </b> Operationally, this insight points to a need for enhanced service quality monitoring—for example, flagging accounts with repeated service interactions for proactive outreach.
 Implementing early-warning systems to identify and address these customers’ pain points could prevent churn before it occurs.
-___